aws-samples/workspaces-ssm-install/README.md

         cd clientscripts
         ./createscript.ps1

-The script prompts to enter
+The script prompts to enter the API endpoint URL that was created in the Previous step
 * The script does the following based on the OS
     >  *Windows*
     > - copies the script to C:\ProgramData\ssm_script